Logic¶

 Local formulas are terms of

-.
+type bool.
 They correspond to the embedding of a lower-level

 logic inside using terms.
 They can in particular be constructed using